Writing Tests

 Testing is also good for your grade!
 Good testing will reveal bugs in your code so that you can fix them before you submit, thus improving your correctness grade.
 In addition, we will be evaluating your tests by applying them to both correct and incorrect implementations to see how many bugs you can catch!

-So try to approach the testing component of each assignment with just as much creative energy and eagerness to learn as the implementation component.
+So approach the testing component of each assignment with just as much creative energy and eagerness to learn as the implementation component.

 Boundaries of What Can Be Tested